brunosouza-prog/Apex-Anti-Recoil/README.md

 - Bring back the rapid-fire feature and fix any issues with it
 - Fix Sheila
 - Add superglide macro (press and hold C with shift)

+## Special Thanks

+Thanks to Lew29 for the changes made from the original `mgsweet/Apex-NoRecoil-2021` fork that saved me heaps of time to get this together.
+Also thanks to mgsweet and all the original contibutors to the `mgsweet/Apex-NoRecoil-2021` fork that made this happen.

+Happy Days!